0xadada/0xadada.github.io/_posts/2018-05-01-against-facebook.md

 Newspapers, cable news, and social media platforms are trying to turn us all into media addicts.
 These businesses rely on persuading us to consume more and more (keyword: “increase engagement”) in order to curate an “interest in current affairs” (e.g. New York Times) or to “build meaningful and connected relationships with our community” (e.g. Facebook.)

-The reality of the media, however, is driven by a simple business rule: Sell what sells best, whether it’s clickbait, memes, curated lifestyles, celebrity gossip, salacious headlines, and freak events.
+The reality of the media, however, is driven by a simple business rule: Sell what sells best, the supernormal stimuli: whether it’s clickbait, memes, curated lifestyles, celebrity gossip, salacious headlines, and freak events.
 The media tends to focus on the rare incidents that have no actual influence on our daily lives, and the goal of these platforms is to keep us addicted.
-Facebooks’ 2017 Annual Report makes it clear:
+Facebook’s 2017 Annual Report makes it clear:

 > The increase in the ads delivered was driven by an increase in users and their engagement and an increase in the number and frequency of ads displayed on News Feed, partially offset by increasing user engagement with video content and other product changes.
 (Facebook, 2017).

 We think we’re immune to the persuasiveness of advertising, but remember, advertising is a $600 billion dollar industry that is the financial basis of the tech sector.
 The massive profits these companies have built have been done so on the backs of advertising campaigns.

-Facebooks’ (and Google’s, etc) real agenda is to display and sell ads— not to help people “build meaningful and connected relationships”.
-At no point was this more clear than during Mark Zuckerberg’s testimony before congress.
-When Senator Hatch asked him “How do you sustain a business model in which people don’t pay for your service?” his response was as straightforward as it could’ve been: “Senator, we run ads”.
+Facebook’s (and Google’s, etc.) real agenda is to display and sell ads—not to help people “build meaningful and connected relationships.”
+At no point was this more clear than during Mark Zuckerberg’s testimony before Congress.
+When Senator Hatch asked him, “How do you sustain a business model in which people don’t pay for your service?” his response was as straightforward as it could’ve been: “Senator, we run ads.”
 (Oddshot Compilations, 2018).

 “Building Relationships” is the rationale used in order to serve the advertisements, but the advertisements themselves are the real content of these platforms.
 The business arrangement of the platform is a simple one: ads are the content, the advertisers are the clients, the user doing microwork tasks are the workers, and _we are the product_.